 Fold a Kite Base

-Position your paper so one of the diagonal creases is directly in front of you.
+Position your paper so that one of the diagonal creases is directly in front of you.
 Fold each of the corners in to meet this center crease.
 When finished, your paper should look like the photo to the left.
 This origami form is known as a kite base.
 It's a very common starting point for many origami projects, including a cute little origami ghost or an origami Santa.

 03 of 08